dheera/rosboard/README.md

 3. `ros2 run rosboard rosboard_node` or put it in your launch file

 4. Point your web browser at http://localhost:8888 (or replace localhost with your robot's IP)

+## FAQ

+**How do I write a visualizer for a custom type?**

+Just add a new viewer class that inherits from Viewer, following the examples of the [default viewers](https://github.com/dheera/rosboard/tree/master/rosboard/html/js/viewers).
+Then add it to the imports at the top of [index.js](https://github.com/dheera/rosboard/blob/master/rosboard/html/js/index.js) and you're done.

+**How does this work in both ROS1 and ROS2?**

+I make use of [rospy2](https://github.com/dheera/rospy2), a shim library I wrote that behaves like ROS1's `rospy` but speaks ROS2 to the system, communicating with `rclpy` in the background.
+This allows using the same code for both ROS1 and ROS2.
+It does mean that everything is written in ROS1 style, but it ensures compatibility with both ROS1 and ROS2 without having to maintain multiple branches or repos.

+**Why don't you use rosbridge-suite or Robot Web Tools?**

+They are a great project, I initially used it, but moved away from it in favor of a custom Tornado-based websocket bridge, for a few reasons:

+* It's less easy to be ROS1 and ROS2 compatible when depending on these libraries.
+The advantage of doing my own websocket implementation in Tornado is that the custom websocket API speaks exactly the same language regardless of whether the back-end is ROS1 or ROS2.

+* Custom implementation allows me to use lossy compression on large messages (e.g. Image or PointCloud2) before sending it over the websocket, robot-side timestamps on all messages, and possibly throttling in the future.

+* I don't want the browser to have "superuser" access to the ROS system, only have the functionality necessary for this to work.

+* I also want to add a basic username/password authorization at some point in the future.

+* Many times in the past, the robot web tools are not available immediately on apt-get when ROS distros are released, and one has to wait months.
+This depends on only some standard Python libraries like `tornado` and optionally `PIL` and does not depend on any distro-specific ROS packages, so it should theoretically work immediately when new ROS distros are released.